TUMFARSynchrony/SynthARium/backend/README.md

 ### Acquiring a SSL Certificates

-If you want to conduct an experiment, you need to get a thrusted SSL Certificate.
+If you want to conduct an experiment, you need to get a trusted SSL Certificate.
 One way to get free SSL certificates is [Let's Encrypt](https://letsencrypt.org/).

 ### Using a Self Signed Certificate

 For development and testing purposes, self signed certificates can be used. **Don't use self signed certificates for production!**

 A bash script using openssl to generate a self signed certificate can be found at: `backend/certificate/generate_certificate.sh`.
+You can check if openssl is installed using: `openssl version`.

 In case openssl is not an option, take a look at [Generating self-signed certificates on Windows](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8).